-Together with members of the Carolina Arbors Sleuths Book Club, he has written three murder/mystery books with a third one being released in September of 2020.
-The trilogy is set in the a 55+ active retirement community.
+Together with Carolina Arbors Sleuths Book Club members, he has written three murder/mystery books, with a fourth one set to be realeased in the spring of 2022.
+The stories are set in a 55+ active retirement community.

 Hugo Uyttenhove was born in Belgium and has lived in the USA for over forty years.
-After a one-year American Field Service scholarship, he returned stateside and graduated with a degree in Physics from Cortland College, and received a Masters and a Ph.D. in Systems Science at Binghamton University.
-After a ten year teaching career at the University of Eindhoven in The Netherlands, he returned with his family to the USA.
+After a one-year American Field Service scholarship, he returned stateside and graduated with a degree in Physics from Cortland College and received a Masters and a Ph.D. in Systems Science at Binghamton University.
+After a ten-year teaching and business careern in The Netherlands, he returned with his family to the USA.
 While CEO of an Information Technology company specializing in data protection and management with offices in the USA and several European countries, he wrote several technical books.

-His first mystery novel Grand Scale Larceny - The Heist of the Flemish Primitives was published in 2011.
-At that time he joined Writers Boot Camp to study script writing.
-He wrote several film scenarios as well as a TV-pilot, the latter based on the main character of his second and third novel.
-He is currently working on the adaptation of his father's World War II diary as a short story as well as on a play based on the first murder mystery novel.
+His first mystery novel Grand Scale Larceny - The Heist of the Flemish Primitives, was published in 2011.
+At that time, he joined Writers Boot Camp to study scriptwriting.
+He wrote several film scenarios and a TV pilot based on the main character of his second and third novels.
+He recently completed an adaptation of his father's World War II diary in the form of a short story and developed a play based on the first murder mystery novel.

 He includes experiences from his travels to over thirty countries, his language skills and his passion for interesting historical facts and art.
-He currently resides in Durham, North Carolina with his wife.
+He currently resides in Durham, North Carolina.